 Everything in our universe has a unique energy wave signature.
 That means you and I are a musical vibration.
 So, all musical frequencies are vibrations.
 This concept underscores our use of music for exploring the fabric of consciousness.
 Our very lives are melodies in motion.

 Sonar is a form of music (1).
 Scientists use sonar to explore the oceans.
 Whales and dolphins use sonar to navigate and hunt via echolocation.
-Each sonar sound wave made by these creatures is a unique vibrational signature too.
+Each sonar sound wave made by these creatures is a unique vibrational signature.
 We can tell individual whales and dolphins by their songs.

-1) Music as a tool for healing mind and spirit
+1) Music as a tool for healing the mind and spirit

 2) Using music for self-care

 Inner work involves everything we do to get below the superficial level of the mind.
 Inner work is for fathoming the depths of consciousness.